5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Using buy-1-get-1-free pricing for books, CDs, etc.

-Multiply your selling and promotion opportunities
+5. Multiply your fundraising opportunities

-- Sell branded merchandise from your organization
+- Selling branded merchandise from your organization